stackbit-projects/miabuyshouses-bf6a2/content/pages/index.md

     title: 'Hi, I’m Mia and I buy houses AS-IS at EASE.'
     subtitle: >-
       I buy houses in any condition, it doesn't matter if your home is newer, or if it's over 100 years old.
-Give me a call today!
+ThereGive me a call today!
     actions:
       - label: Contact Me
         url: /contact